-The subscription landing page is where users will be taken after they subscribe using the mailchimp form in the header, footer or popup.
-It's vital this page exist and be configured because otherwise visitors who subscribe won't see a “Success!” message and will be confused.
+The subscription landing page is where users will be taken after they subscribe using the MailChimp form in the header, footer or popup.
+It also acts as a standalone place to subscribe or unsubscribe.

 - Add a new page in wp-admin > Pages > Add new.

-- As post content use our Mailchimp form shortcode: [gv_mailchimp_form]
+- As post content use our Mailchimp form shortcode, this will be replaced with the form and description from the Mailchimp plugin settings: [gv_mailchimp_form]

 - Preview the page and make sure the form shows up correctly.